 Abortion rights amendment on the November ballot

 Virginia is the only southern state without a total ban or early gestational limit on abortion.
 On November 3, voters will decide whether to enshrine reproductive freedom in the state constitution.
-The amendment protects abortion care, contraception, IVF, miscarriage management, and prenatal care.
+The amendment protects abortion care, contraception, and IVF.
 The legislature can restrict third-trimester abortions except when the pregnant person’s health is at risk or the fetus is not viable.

 Marijuana sentencing reform